ymolists/website/src/routes/blog/gitpod-launch.md

 ## No Setup

 Not all projects are equal.
-We maintain a [developer friendly docker image](https://github.com/gitpod-io/workspace-images/blob/master/full/Dockerfile) that includes all the commonly used tools and version managers.
-But you can point to your own docker image in a **.gitpod.yml** file.
+We maintain a [developer friendly Docker image](https://github.com/gitpod-io/workspace-images/blob/master/full/Dockerfile) that includes all the commonly used tools and version managers.
+But you can point to your own Docker image in a **.gitpod.yml** file.
 Gitpod will pick it up and even build the image if needed.
 Read [Gero's post](/blog/docker-in-gitpod) for more details.

 With Gitpod, contributors don’t need to go through a list of usually outdated setup instructions.
 Instead, they get exactly what they need for the project at hand with no additional effort.
 As a side-effect, any "works-on-my-machine" scenarios are eliminated, because every team member uses the same working setup on the same kind of machine in the cloud.
 Since the **.gitpod.yml** is versioned with the code, going back to old releases and branches becomes super easy, too.
 We call this [dev environment as code](/blog/dev-env-as-code).